nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Step 2: The user enters the command `:gen 1,2 l/easy` to generate an easy workout routine consisting of the exercises squat and deadlift.

-The following sequence diagram shows how the `GenerateCommand` works:
+The following sequence diagram shows how the `GenerateCommand` works.
+A `Name` object `exerciseName` is returned to `g:GenerateCommand` by calling a method in `:Model`.
+For the sake of brevity, this interaction is omitted from the diagram.

 ![GenerateWorkoutSequenceDiagram](images/GenerateWorkoutSequenceDiagram.png)

-The diagram detailing the interaction between `g:GenerateCommand` and `GeneratorFactory` class is shown below.
+The diagram below illustrates the interaction between `g:GenerateCommand` and `GeneratorFactory` class.
 The static method `GeneratorFactory#getGenerator()` creates a `Generator` of the correct difficulty level, such as `EasyGenerator`.
 The number of `Generator` objects created is equal to the number of unique exercise names.
 They are `s:EasyGenerator` and `d:EasyGenerator` for squat and deadlift respectively.